jckantor/CBE30338-Sp2020/README.md

 # CBE30338 - Spring 2020 Continuation

 This is a repository of class materials for for on-line continuation of [CBE 303338 Chemical Process Control](http://jckantor.github.io/CBE30338/) for Spring, 2020.
-The shift from a traditional in-person course to an on-line course for a distributed audience, caused by the global outbreak of COVID-19, dictates a shift in teaching methods, materials, and format.
-The purpose of this repository is to organize the materials and make them accessible to students, teaching assistants, and any other interested party.
+The decision to shift from a traditional in-person course to an on-line course for a distributed audience, caused by the global outbreak of COVID-19, has dictated a shift in teaching methods, materials, and format.
+The purpose of this repository is to re-organize existing materials materials ([CBE 30338](http://jckantor.github.io/CBE30338/) and [CBE 32338](https://jckantor.github.io/CBE32338/)), add new materials,  and make them accessible to students, teaching assistants, an other interested parties.
+Eventually these materials will be integrated back into existing course repositories.

 ## Week 0.
 March 16 - 22.
 Preparation.